floblockchain/faq/README.md

 A. A "fair launch" means there was no ICO, no premine, and no founders’ reward.

 Q. Why FLO?
-A. FLO is used for by individuals, corporations, and public entities for a variety of reasons:
+A. FLO is used by individuals, corporations, and public entities for a variety of reasons:

    1. floData is accessible and easy to read.
 You don't need to decompile a smart contract or have a special software to read       it.
 It's in plaintext on the chain.
 This helps with auditing and explaining how it works to regulators.
 Any extra steps       are a barrier to adoption.